 Zions Bank Routing Number is information that comes in handy making wire transfer transactions on your Zions Bank Account.
 Zions Bancorporation is a Salt Lake City holding company.
 It started as Zions’ Savings Bank and Trust Company in 1873 when the Mormons settled in Utah.
 Receiving money via wire transfer with Zion is convenient since you can track the progress of your funds on your computer or mobile device.
 You have the option of using personal or business online banking to move funds out of your Zions Bank account.
 Routing Numbers List provides you a guide on all bank routing numbers in your area.

 In 1985, Zions acquired Nevada States Bank to expand to Nevada, and a year later, it penetrated Arizona with the acquisition of Mesa Bank.
-After a decade, it purchased Aspen Bancshares and extended to Colorado and New Mexico.
+After a decade, it purchased Aspen Bancshares and extended it to Colorado and New Mexico.
 After a year, it bought 27 Wells Fargo branches in Arizona, Idaho, Nevada, and Utah.